photo of building

 How important is policy?

-Policy not only reflects and is a product of reality.
+Policy not only reflects but is also a product of reality.
 Policies are created as a reflection of what a company wants to do and how it will pursue its business.
-For some companies, that means “we will try to get away with doing no more than the law requires.”
-For others, it is a reflection of what they see required by the world-at-large.
+For some companies, “we will try to get away with doing no more than the law requires.”
+For others, it reflects what they see as required by the world at large.

 Me?
-I’m a “world-at-large” kind of guy.
-I’ve already mentioned this, but there really isn’t a point in having a policy that only hews to the bare minimum requirements of the law (Chandler 2020).
-You have to do whatever the law requires whether that’s by policy or default.
-So, that kind of policy doesn’t really serve any purpose.
+I’m a “world at large” kind of guy.
+I’ve already mentioned this, but there isn’t a point in having a policy that only hews to the minimum requirements of the law.1 You must do whatever the law requires, whether by policy or default.
+So, that kind of policy doesn’t serve any purpose.

-When looking at the world at large, we find that receivers have their own policies.
-Those policies not only govern what they allow their own users to send out from their systems but also what kinds of mail that they will allow coming in from the wider world.
+When looking at the world, we find that receivers have their policies.
+Those policies govern what they allow their users to send out from their systems and what kinds of mail they will allow coming in from the wider world.
 A good example of this is Microsoft’s:

 This kind of policy doesn’t require only what United States law requires.
-It’s standard is quite a bit higher.
-The CAN-SPAM Act allows for the use of unsolicited commercial email within certain parameters but this policy does not.
+Its standard is quite a bit higher.
+The CAN-SPAM Act allows unsolicited commercial email within specific parameters, but this policy does not.

 Understanding reputation systems